Fischer carbene: Preparation

 The most common strategy to prepare a Fischer carbene is reaction between a metal carbonyl complex with organolithium compounds.
 The corresponding lithium enolate-like structure is highly stabilized, and thus, needs to be quenched by a highly electrophilic alkylating reagent such as Meerwein's salt.
 Alkylation with MeI could be done with a phase transfer system.
 Alternatively, the lithium cation could be exchanged with a tetraalkylammonium cation to give a more reactive enolate.
 This tetraalkylammonium salt could be acylated to give a highly electrophilic mixed anhydride-like Fischer carbene which could undergo nucleophilic substitution with alcohol.

 Fischer carbenes with an α-hydrogen are prepared by reaction of a metal carbonyl anion with a formamide.
 Treating the intermediate with excess amount of trimethylsilyl chloride yields this particular group of Fischer carbene complex.

 Elaboration of Fischer carbenes

 With a suitable hydride abstracting reagent, such as the trityl cation, the hydride on alkyl ligand of a metal complex could be abstracted to form a Fischer carbene.

 Decarbonylation from an unstabilized metal carbenoid

-Recently, researchers in Spain reported that a Fischer carbene could be effectively prepared from a decarbonylative process of a metal carbenoid derived from a stabilized diazo compound.
+In 2021, Alvarez et al reported that a Fischer carbene could be effectively prepared from a decarbonylative process of a metal carbenoid derived from a stabilized diazo compound.